 Population growth, deteriorating infrastructure, and aging buildings will generate employment growth in the construction industry.
 Job opportunities are expected to be good for those construction workers with the most experience and skill.
-Employment in building construction may include office and industrial building construction companies, home building construction companies, concrete and brick work companies, and highway and street construction companies.
+Employment in

 A trained building construction worker must have good hand to eye coordination, understand the blueprint of the work on hand and should be able to carry out the work plan effectively, math skills, and teamwork.